sarabveer/cable-modem-stats/README.md

-# arris_cable_modem_stats
+# Cable Modem Stats

-This is a Python script to scrape stats from the Arris SB8200 cable modem web interface.
+This is a Python script to scrape stats from the Arris SB8200, Arris S33, and Comcast XB8 cable modem web interface.
 Results are meant to be sent to InfluxDB 2.x for use with Grafana, but other targets could be added.

-Credit goes to:
+This project is based off of:
 - https://github.com/andrewfraley/arris_cable_modem_stats
 - https://github.com/billimek/SB6183-stats-for-influxdb
 - https://github.com/t-mart/ispee

-## Authentication

-## S33
+## Basic Config Setup

+### Comcast XB8

+Set `modem_model` to `xb8`.
 There are no special config options for this modem.
 Set `modem_password` in the config with your modem password.

+### S33

+Set `modem_model` to `s33` (currently the default).
+There are no special config options for this modem.
+Set `modem_password` in the config with your modem password.

-## SB8200
+### SB8200

 If modem uses SSL, set `modem_ssl` to true.